• Family law

 In a profession where networking is key, attorney-mothers often find themselves sidelined from crucial business development opportunities.
 While their colleagues might be schmoozing with potential clients over late dinners, these mothers might be rushing home for bedtime stories.

 And it is not always a matter of choice.
-Many times, they are not even considered for these opportunities because of the preconceived notion that they would not be available.
+They are often not even considered for these opportunities because of the preconceived notion that they would not be available.

 The Compensation Gap: More Than Just a Gender Issue